csaid/csaid.github.io/_posts/2020-01-10-optimizing-sample-sizes-in-ab-testing-part-III.md

 **A:** Yes, experimentation can teach lessons that are generalizable beyond the particular product being tested.
 This is an advantage of high powered experimentation not included in my framework.

 **Q:** What about [novelty effects](/2016/02/28/four-pitfalls-of-hill-climbing/)?

-Yup, that's a real concern not covered by my framework.
+**A:** Yup, that's a real concern not covered by my framework.
 You probably want to know a somewhat long term impact of your product, which means you should probably run the experiment for longer than recommended by my framework.

 **Q:** If some users can show up in multiple sessions, doesn't bucketing by session violate independence assumptions?